Which Periodic Group Of Metals Is The Most Reactive

 The Foundation of Reactivity

 At the heart of their high reactivity lies their electronic structure.
 Alkali metals all share a common trait: they have a single valence electron in their outermost electron shell.
-On the flip side, this lone electron is held relatively loosely, as the positively charged nucleus's attraction is shielded by the inner electron shells.
+That said, this lone electron is held relatively loosely, as the positively charged nucleus's attraction is shielded by the inner electron shells.
 Achieving a stable electron configuration, similar to that of a noble gas, requires them to lose just this one electron.

 When an alkali metal encounters another element that has a strong affinity for electrons, such as oxygen or chlorine, it readily donates its valence electron.
-So the element accepting the electron becomes a negative ion (anion).
-Because of that, this donation results in the formation of a positive ion (cation) with a +1 charge.
-That said, the electrostatic attraction between these oppositely charged ions forms a strong ionic bond, resulting in a stable compound.
-This eagerness to lose an electron and form ionic compounds is what drives the high reactivity of alkali metals And it works..
+Now, this donation results in the formation of a positive ion (cation) with a +1 charge.
+The element accepting the electron becomes a negative ion (anion).
+The electrostatic attraction between these oppositely charged ions forms a strong ionic bond, resulting in a stable compound.
+This eagerness to lose an electron and form ionic compounds is what drives the high reactivity of alkali metals.

 Diving Deeper: Factors Influencing Reactivity